 About

-Created by Mozilla Research in 2012, the Servo project is a research and development effort.
-Stewardship of Servo moved from Mozilla Research to the Linux Foundation in 2020, where its mission remains unchanged.
+Created by Mozilla Research in 2012, the Servo project began as a research and development effort.
+Stewardship of Servo moved from Mozilla Research to the Linux Foundation in 2020.
+The project finally moved to Linux Foundation Europe in 2023 with the mission of trying to regain interest from the broader industry.

 Servo is written in Rust, taking advantage of the memory safety properties and concurrency features of the language.